-B. 2. d.
+2. d.
 Progression through the wage range will occur based upon satisfactory performance by the Apprentice during the period.

-B. 3.
-Wage for Trainees
+3. Wage for Trainees

-The following Power Plant Maintenance and Power Plant Operator Trainee wages are made effective by City Council action on July 22, 2008.
+The following Power Plant Maintenance and Power Plant Operator Trainee wages were made effective by City Council action on July 22, 2008.
 Actual advancement to each step will be subject to approval by BWP management.